toshi-physics/nemsub/README.md

 vis_hom_rho.py takes in values of g, pi, rhoseed, and run number and visualises the time evolution of the fields.
 Python parameter prompter will help if you type --help.

 ODE version is in a ipynb and doesn't require fenics obv.

+For parameter details and weak formulation look at overleaf manuscript